Weak Galerkin Method for Electrical Impedance Tomography: Convergence analysis

-\begin{exam} The exact conductivity is given by $\sigma^\dag=\sigma_0+0.2\exp\left(-8\lt(\lt(x-0.6\rt)^2+\lt(y-0.6\rt)^2\rt)\right) $ in $\Omega$ with the background conductivity $\sigma_0\equiv 1$. \end{exam} In this example, the exact conductivity $\sigma^\dag$ consists of a smooth blob in a constant background as shown in Figure~\ref{Fig.sub.1}.
-The reconstructed conductivity $\sigma_h^\star$ from noiseless measured data with the mesh size $h = 1/64$ are depicted in Figure~\ref{Fig.sub.2}, and the reconstructed conductivity from the noisy voltage measurement with $\epsilon = 0.1\%$ is shown in Figure~\ref{Fig.sub.3}.
+\begin{exam} The exact conductivity is given by $\sigma^\dag=\sigma_0+0.2\exp(-8((x-0.6)^2+(y-0.6)^2)) $ in $\Omega$ with the background conductivity $\sigma_0\equiv 1$. \end{exam} In this example, the exact conductivity $\sigma^\dag$ consists of a smooth blob in a constant background as shown in Figure~\ref{Fig.sub.1}.
+The reconstruction $\sigma_h^\star$ from the noiseless measurement with the mesh size $h = 1/64$ are depicted in Figure~\ref{Fig.sub.2}, and the reconstruction from the noisy measurement with noise level $\epsilon = 0.1\%$ is shown in Figure~\ref{Fig.sub.3}.
 The initial guess for the conductivity is given by $\sigma_0\equiv 1$ in $\Omega$.
-The figures show that the reconstruction identifies well both the height and the location of the blob, and it is stable with respect the the measurement data.
+Despite some small oscillations near the boundary, it is observed that the profile identifies well both the height and the location of the blob.
+The reconstruction deteriorates only slightly in Figure~\ref{Fig.sub.3}, hence the proposed algorithm is stable with respect the the data noise.

-\begin{exam} We consider conductivity fields with discontinuities in this example.
-The true conductivity fields are illustrated in Figure~\ref{twoj.sub.1} and Figure~\ref{fourj.sub.1} respectively.
-These fields feature with sharp high conductivity regions in the background. \end{exam}